safetonet-github/AspNetCore/README.md

 This Is A Giant Hack
 ====================

 I wanted Kestrel and other core ASP.NET functionality to work on all platforms, including MAUI supported platforms.
 Ever since about version 2.2.*, Microsoft moved these things from independent packages to forcing users to pull in the entire Web SDK to use them.
 I hacked and slashed through AspNetCore until I could get a bunch of packages compiling independently.
-YMMV and use are your own risk.
+YMMV and use at your own risk.
 To summarize changes:

 I changed the package names only.
 The project does generate some namespaces but AFAIK, they're all internal.
 In other words, there are some cases where code is in Jokersoft.* NS, but should only be internal.
 Therefore, should be a drop-in replacement with original MS namespaces preserved.
 You will therefore get conflicts if you import both the Jokersoft.* package and matching real Microsoft.* package.